History

 "I'm going to lose my job."

-“My kid is about to get kicked out of his after school program.
+“My kid is about to get kicked out of his after-school program.
 I am going to lose my job.”
-These two simple sentences motivated Erika Merriman and Kim Reinhardt, two special education teachers, to create OASIS NC and the first afterschool program for children with autism in all of southeastern North Carolina.
+These two simple sentences motivated Erika Merriman and Kim Reinhardt, two special education teachers, to create the first afterschool program specifically for autistic kiddos in all of southeastern North Carolina.

 The Pilot Program

-During their summer break of 2011, OASIS NC operated a pilot summer program out of Erika’s home.
-Despite the limited space, seven children with autism were able to attend.
+During the summer of 2011, OASIS NC operated a pilot summer program out of Erika’s home.
+Despite the limited space, seven children were able to attend.
 Over the course of six weeks, they learned valuable social-communication skills, made friends, increased their communication, and were better prepared for school in the fall.
-A mother of one of the children in attendance reported that her son engaged in more frequent verbal interactions after he began attending OASIS NC’s summer camp and many other parents commented about how much they learned just by viewing photos of the teaching strategies on Facebook!
-OASIS NC was excited to receive its 501c3 status in August.
+A mother of one of the children in attendance reported that her son engaged in more frequent verbal interactions after he began attending OASIS NC’s summer camp.
+Many other parents commented about how much they learned just by viewing photos of the teaching strategies on Facebook!

-After the pilot program had concluded, OASIS NC organized a number of successful fundraisers to help raise start up funds and autism awareness.
-Thanks to the support and generous donations from the local and surrounding communities, including the Eshelman Foundation, OASIS NC was able to open its doors on November 1st.
+After the pilot program had concluded, OASIS NC received its 501c3 status and organized a number of successful fundraisers for startup funds and autism awareness.
+Thanks to the support and generous donations from the community, including the Eshelman Foundation, OASIS NC was able to open in a new location on November 1st.
 The afterschool Social Learning Program was the first program at OASIS NC, but not long after, other needs became apparent.
 STEM Club and Summer Camp were officially added to the list of programs entering 2012.